yellowdog/python-examples-templates/agent-installer/windows/README.md

 ## (2) Download and Install the YellowDog Agent Service

 1. The YellowDog Agent can be downloaded from YellowDog's Nexus software repository at: https://nexus.yellowdog.tech/repository/raw-public/agent/msi/yd-agent-5.0.2.msi.
-Please use the credentials supplied separately to login to Nexus.
+Please use the credentials supplied separately to sign in to Nexus.

 2. In the directory to which the file has been downloaded, run the installer from the command line as Administrator using: